sguerrero11/sguerrero11/README.md

 ## :beginner: About me
-- 🔭 I’m currently working as a QA Engineer.
+- 🔭 I’m currently working as a QA Engineer...
-                🌱 and expanding my Automation expertise with the latest Selenium!
+          -🌱...and expanding my Automation expertise with the latest Selenium!
 - 👯 I’m looking to collaborate on agonostic frameworks.
 - 📫 How to reach me: you can find me on QA Mercenaries!
 -⚡ Fun facts: